sustainlab-group/geography-aware-ssl/README.md

     --data fmow
 ```

-To do unsupervised pre-training of a ResNet-50 model on fmow using our MoCo-v2+TP model in an 4-gpu machine, run:
+To do self-supervised pre-training of a ResNet-50 model on fmow using our MoCo-v2+TP model in an 4-gpu machine, run:
 ```
 python moco_fmow/main_moco_tp.py \
     -a resnet50 \